Get a library card and let the adventures begin!

 - Request items from libraries all across the state and beyond using Prospector and Interlibrary Loans.

 - Get our text messaging service to use the library on the go!

 Under 18?
 No problem!
 You can't ditch your parents or guardian just yet, but with their permission you'll enjoy all the same library perks.

 Don't live in Arapahoe County?
 That's okay, we love to share.
 We issue Colorado Library cards to any Colorado resident with a photo ID and proof of address.
 Once you're in, you're family and you'll have all the same benefits as our local patrons.

 Can't make it to the library?
-Just call 303-LIBRARY (303-542-7279) during library hours and we'll get you started with a temporary card.
-This temporary card is good for up to 60 days (visit a library during this time to get a full access card).
+Just call 303-LIBRARY (303-542-7279) during library hours and we'll get you started with a temporary access number.
+This temporary access number is good for up to 30 days (visit a library during this time to get a full access card).
 You'll be able to place up to three holds on library materials and have access to the following online resources:

 - Cloud Library

 - Databases and resources